 The Gujarat Secondary and Higher Education Board determined the GSEB Board passing marks 2025 for Class 10 and Class 12 examinations.
 Students must obtain the passing criteria in the board examination to get passing grades in the GSEB result 2025.
 The Gujarat board passing marks for the theory examinations are 33% for the GSEB SSC and HSC examinations.

 Students can check out their academic passing marks criteria for the GSEB SSC and GSEB HSC exams.
-However, the pass mark for theory exams is 33%, but students should try to score well in the SSC examination to be eligible for higher secondary certificates.
+However, the pass marks for theory exams are 33%, but students should try to score well in the SSC examination to be eligible for higher secondary certificates.
 The HSC students must score well to be eligible for undergraduate courses.
-The following tables showcase the marks distribution and passing criteria for GSEB SSC and HSC examinations.
+The following tables showcase the marks distribution and passing criteria for the GSEB SSC and HSC examinations.

 Subject | Theory | Internal Assessment | Total | ||